alimaoie-us/Nataly-AI/README.md

-# Silana Lite - Official Repository
+# Nataly AI - Official Repository

 Welcome to the official repository of **Silana Lite**, a WhatsApp bot built using `Baileys`, featuring many advanced capabilities.